 Ai No Mochi Flavours

-Ai No Mochi offer an extensive list of flavours, from the more traditional Japanese (adzuki bean, toasted sesame) to the more modern and, indeed, Western (cookies and cream cheesecake, Nutella and Biscoff biscuit).
+Ai No Mochi are based in London, and they offer an extensive list of flavours, from the more traditional Japanese (adzuki bean, toasted sesame) to the more modern and, indeed, Western (cookies and cream cheesecake, Nutella and Biscoff biscuit).
 You can select four flavours for your box, so I went for a mix of traditional and new:

 Raspberry and Coconut – both my husband and I agreed this was the best flavour.
 Tastes like summer in a mochi.